pete-livermore/recipe-app/README.md

 How we worked & what I got from the project
 ----
+### Planning
+We began the process by exploring and testing the API endpoints using Insomnia, which enabled us to map out what data we would have access to and how to dig down into it.
+We then wireframed our UIs using Figma so we had a good picture of what we were trying to build and how it would function.

+### Coding
-### General points
+#### General points
 This was my first ever experience of coding collaboratively, and was an initially challenging but ultimately very positive experience.
 Until this point I was only accustomed to individual problem solving and project visioning, but this project showed me the value of doing these things collaboratively.
 When coding with JS, there are often multiple different ways to achieve something and this project helped me develop a more open mindset about coding approaches.
 Together, we were able to improve upon our individual outputs and enhance overall efficiency by discussing ideas and solving problems together.

-We began the process by exploring and testing the API endpoints using Insomnia, which enabled us to map out what data we would have access to and how to dig down into it.
-We then wireframed our UIs using Figma so we had a good picture of what we were trying to build and how it would function.

 With two people, we needed to avoid duplication and code conflicts.
 Therefore, we coded together using Visual Studio Live Share.
 I found this to be an ideal way to work at this stage, as it gave both of us an opportunity to think about and understand all features of the app.
-Even when you are working on separate files/bits of code, you are able to watch how the other person is approaching something, which I found edme in my own thinking sometimes.
+Even when you are working on separate files/bits of code, you are able to watch how the other person is approaching something, which I found helped me in my own thinking sometimes.
 In order to improve efficiency and speed, we then identified specific tasks and features that we could work on separately in the evenings.

 The features that I focused on in my own invidual coding sessions were: